 Be prepared to wear a hard hat and get a bit muddy!

 The excursion into Maremma's silver mines takes place in the very special "Riserva Naturale delle Cornate e Fosini" - the Nature Reserve of the Cornate and Fosini - on the Cornate di Gerfalco, the highest massif in Maremma's metalliferous hills.

-The reserve was established in 1996 to protect the rare "falco pellegrino e falco biarmicus lanario", the Peregrine Falcon and the Lanner or Feldeggs Falcon, which live there and is home to calcareous grass and scrub lands, and forests of chestnut, hornbeam, oak, and holm oak.
+The reserve was established in 1996 to protect the rare "Falco pellegrino" (the Peregrine Falcon) and "Falco biarmicus lanario" (the Lanner or Feldeggs Falcon).
+Which live there in the skies above the calcareous grass and scrub lands, and forests of chestnut, hornbeam, oak, and holm oak.